mansam/fossbox/content/DaveSilver-every-time-you-fix-one-problem-another-crops-up.md

 Author: DaveSilver
 Tags: legacy, foss@rit
 Category: legacy
-Summary: As you may be able to guess from my blog title I have been running into more ...
+Summary: As you may be able to guess from my blog title I have been running into more issues while trying to integrate my stuff into Jlew and Blitzkev's engine.
+Mainly we are having issues getting things to display because the entire engine has not yet been ported over to the new system.
+This means that some things are using our sprite and sprite group system while other things are using the old blit and flip method.
+For some reason this is causing the stuff to not display the same way every time we test ...

 As you may be able to guess from my blog title I have been running into more issues while trying to integrate my stuff into Jlew and Blitzkev's engine.